tripleo1/tripleo1/README.md

 # Greetings (👋🏾)

-I like vms and languages. (english makes me scream)
+I like vms and languages.
+(English makes me scream)

 All of this stuff is a work in progress.